 About Coco

-Coco is a female Border Collie almost 8 years old.
+Coco is a female Border Collie about 8 years old.
 Carefully selected as a great representative of her breed, Rebecca decided to make her part of their program.
 Rebecca has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Border Collie